What is Koji?

 Koji is the key ingredient for various traditional Japanese fermented foods such as soy sauce, Miso, Mirin (rice wine), rice vinegar, and Sake.
 These staple ingredients for Japanese cooking and diet are all fermented by a type of traditional rice culture called Koji culture (fungi: Aspergillus oryzae).
 It usually looks like grains covered by mold.
 The colour could be white, yellow, or green depending on what type of Koji.
 For making the Japanese staple ingredients mentioned above, white rice Koji is the most commonly used type.
 However, various types of grains and soybeans can be inoculated by Koji culture to make different types of Koji.
+(PDF Version)

 Where Koji came from?